 - 1. Which were the most commonly shared circles in your group of four? - 2.
-Are there other participants who also belong to any of these major groups? - 3.
-Were there any circles with only two names? - 4.
-Would you like to mention a category to which you alone belong? - 5.
+Were there any circles with only two names? - 3.
 What needs to happen in order to change discriminatory behaviour in society and in yourself, e.g., behaviour towards people living with HIV/AIDS?